 Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
 Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer and Division Councilor during the final year of the term of the current Secretary-Treasurer and Division Councilor, and for open positions of Members-at-Large of the Executive Committee.
+The Nominating Committee shall consult with the Chair before approving the nomination of any candidate for a consecutive term.
 The Nominating Committee shall deliver to the Secretary-Treasurer a slate of candidates for these positions prior to the Annual Business Session.
 Not later than one month from this time, the Secretary-Treasurer shall announce the upcoming election to the Division membership, and shall invite Division members to nominate by Petition candidates for the various offices and Executive Committee positions.
 A person named in a validly-submitted Petition shall be considered nominated for the position, and shall appear on the ballot along with the slate provided by the Nominating Committee.
 To be valid, a Petition must be signed by at least 5% of the Division members, based on a membership list compiled as of June 30th of the year prior to the election to be held.
 Petitions must be submitted to the Secretary-Treasurer at least one month prior to the date ballots are to be distributed to the membership.
 The Nominating Committee Chair shall ascertain that all nominated individuals would be willing to serve in the office they are nominated for.
 In the event that a nominee requests that his name not be put into nomination, and that as a result an insufficient number of names would appear on the ballot (a "sufficient" number of candidates shall be at least one more than the number of positions to be filled for each office), the Chair of the Executive Committee, in consultation with the Executive Committee, shall nominate candidates to complete the election ballot.

 The Secretary-Treasurer shall prepare and distribute ballots to the membership either electronically or by mail, by mid-August, informing the membership that the closing date for the election will be September 15th.
 Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
+In the case of elections when the Secretary-Treasurer is a candidate for a consecutive term, the election shall be administered by a process determined by the Executive Committee.
 Election shall be decided by a plurality of those voting.
-The Secretary-Treasurer shall communicate the results of the election to the Chair of the Executive Committee no later than October 1st.
+The Secretary-Treasurer shall communicate the results of the election to the Chair of the Executive Committee and to the Corporate Secretary no later than October 1st.
 In the event of a tie, the Chair shall call for a vote of the Executive Committee to break the tie, the Chair voting only in the event of a tie in the Executive Committee voting.
 Upon completion of this process, the Chair shall declare the election valid, and the Secretary-Treasurer shall publish the results in a manner designated for official announcements.
 This publication shall occur on or before October 15th.